elicorrales/my-first-substrate-project-series-III-part-3/README.md

 ```
 cargo +nightly test
 ```
-This may seem to work but issues further down.
+This (below) may seem to work but issues further down.
 ```
 cargo build --target wasm32-unknown-unknown --release
 ```